 Last year, when I was backpacking across the United States, I had a chance to visit Yellowstone National Park in Wyoming and Montana.
 I had many opportunities to view black bears and other wildlife.

 American black bears are known by their species name Ursus americanus.
 Black bears are medium-sized bears who live throughout most of North America.
 They are smaller than the two other bears on the continent, the brown bear and the polar bear.
 Black bears are the most widespread species of bear in North America, as well as the World.

 There is a lot to learn about American black bears.
 Please read further to learn more about them, for when you see this beautiful animal.

-The bear in Old English is known as beran, and it belongs to the Germanic origin.
-Also, from an Indo-European origin, shared by Bharati Sanskrit “Bhalu,” in Greek, it is called “αρκούδα,” and in Latin, it is “Ursa.”
+The bear in Old English is known as beran and belongs to Germanic origin.
+Also, from an Indo-European root, shared by Bharati Sanskrit “Bhalu,” in Greek, it is called “αρκούδα,” and in Latin, it is “Ursa.”
 The male bear is known as boar, whereas a female bear is called a sow.

 Where do Black Bears Live?